 - I am classified as an independent contractor, but I suspect I have been misclassified and am actually an employee under the law.
 Am I eligible for unemployment insurance?

 - If you were truly misclassified, you might be eligible for UI and/or other benefits.
 Please talk to a lawyer to discuss.
-Even if you weren’t misclassified, UI will now become available to contractors; keep an eye on the EDD website for information on how to apply as they get a new system in place for this.
+Even if you weren’t misclassified, UI will now become available to contractors; see the links about PUA above.

 - Do I have to close my business due to the Shelter in Place?
 Is my business an essential business?